 Non-exclusive list of prioritized areas:

-- Utilization of microorganisms to improve sustainability across the value chain from primary agricultural production to end-product
+- Utilisation of microorganisms to improve sustainability across the value chain from primary agricultural production to end-product.

-- Utilization of precision fermentation, fungi, algae, and cellular agriculture for novel food production
+- Utilisation of ingredients derived from precision fermentation, fungi, algae, insects, and cellular agriculture for food production.

 The program will not support: